VectorSpaceHQ/VS_combat_robot/README.md

+This is an open source, low cost, DIY combat robot kit.
+It is designed for use with antweight (1lb) and beetleweight (3lb) combat robots.

-This is an RC controller designed for use in combat robotics.
-It includes PCB designs for the transmitter and receiver, as well as the necessary Arduino code.
-It's inspired by the work of Team Panic (https://www.instructables.com/id/Cheap-Arduino-Combat-Robot-Control/), and developed after building and using 12 of their PCBs.
+This repository includes PCB designs for the transmitter and receiver, the associated software, as well as a simple 3d printable chassis and controller design.

-# PCB
-The PCBs are designed using KiCAD and require the Arduino Pro Mini library (https://github.com/Duckle29/kicad-libraries).
-To produce the PCBs, zip the gerber directories and upload to a PCB manufacturer website.

-# Arduino Code